ConnectNowUK/docs/docs/api-philosophy.md

 For endpoints that do support filtering and that return a list (e.g. `/api/companies`), you can try to pass additional filtering options.

+### Filtering by dates

 | Parameter | Type | Rules | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | `before` | `date` | A valid date | - | Filter by objects created before or on this date |
 | `after` | `date` | A valid date | - | Filter by objects created on or after this date |

+Note that most types of dates will work, including `24-12-2021`, or `24th December 2021`.

+However, dates in the m/d/y or d-m-y formats are disambiguated by looking at the separator between the various components: if the separator is a slash (/), then the American m/d/y is assumed; whereas if the separator is a dash (-) or a dot (.), then the European d-m-y format is assumed.
+If, however, the year is given in a two digit format and the separator is a dash (-), the date string is parsed as y-m-d.

+To avoid potential ambiguity, it's best to use ISO 8601 (YYYY-MM-DD) dates.

 ## Expanding objects & appending data